dsgissin/blog/_posts/2020-03-09-implicit_regularization.markdown

 ## Further Reading

-If you found this post interesting, you're more than welcome to look into our paper[^my_paper], where we study the deep parameterization described in this post for small initializations and characterize the "incremental learning" dynamics that lead to sparse solutions.
+If you found this post interesting, you're more than welcome to look into [our paper][my_paper][^implicit_bias_depth], where we study the deep parameterization described in this post for small initializations and characterize the "incremental learning" dynamics that lead to sparse solutions.
 We then describe theoretically and empirically how this kind of dynamic leads many kinds of deep linear models towards sparse solutions.

 Our research builds on many other works of the past few years that you may also be interested in: